Houston Enforcement of Orders Lawyer

 After spending time, money, and energy settling the practical issues involved in a divorce or other family matters, such as adoption and custody, it can be extremely frustrating when one of the involved parties fails to fulfill their obligations.
 Whether it is providing access to children, paying spousal support, or dividing assets following the split, the refusal of your ex-partner to comply with a court order leaves you with few options outside of legal action.

 Fortunately, court orders are enforceable documents through a process known as enforcement through contempt.
-Should a party to a court order willfully fail to comply with their obligations and you can demonstrate this in court, they may be held in contempt of court and face serious criminal consequences.
+Should a party to a court order, in this case your ex-spouse, willfully fail to comply with their obligations and you can demonstrate this in court, they may be held in contempt of court and face serious criminal consequences.
+If you’ve already been through a difficult legal process settling the terms of your split, the last thing you need is the added stress of being unable to get them to pay spousal support, access your legal property, or see your children.
+That’s why a court order can be such an important tool in cases like this – it’s a simple but highly effective enforcement mechanism that allows you to ensure your ex-spouse is complying with the terms of your divorce.
 To learn more about your rights and options for forcing your ex-spouse to comply with the agreements made in court during divorce, call an experienced Houston enforcement of orders attorney at Holmes, Diggs & Sadler today at (713) 802-1777.

 Enforceable Orders and Penalties for Non-Compliance